alisev/StitchSprites/README.md

 Initializes the object by assigning values to ImageBatch.root, ImageBatch.paths and ImageBatch.bg_color.

 Parameters:
+* dir: string
-* dir (string) - Path to folder of sprites.
+    - Path to folder of sprites.
+* bg_color: {tuple, None}, optional
-* bg_color (tuple or None) - Background color used in sprites.
+    - Background color used in sprites.
 If it is set as None, then program will find it on its own.
+* sort_natural: bool, optional
-* sort_natural (bool) - Specifies if folder's contents need to be sorted.
+    - Specifies if folder's contents need to be sorted.

 ## __load_filenames
 Used during object initiation.
 Loads all filenames from given directory dir into a list.
 Will sort them, if argument natural_sort is set to True.

+Parameters:
+*

 ## __set_bg_color
 Used during object initiation.